mhernandezqa/web-app-testing-example/README.md

 # E-Shop Web App Testing Example

-# A fully functional EXAMPLE project written in Python showing how to perform UI tests on web applications with the Selenium library and the Pytest test framwework.
+# A fully functional EXAMPLE project written in Python showing how to perform UI tests on web applications with the Selenium library and the Pytest test framework.

-This project uses as reference a web application built for testing pruposes: https://www.saucedemo.com/.
+This project references a web application built for testing purposes: https://www.saucedemo.com/.
 This project shows how to do the following:

-* Establish a base directory structure for organizing your test files, reusable test data, utilities and web pages locators.
+* Establish a base directory structure for organizing test files, reusable test data, utilities, and web page locators.

 ```